JamesSullivan1/JamesSullivan1.github.io/_posts/2014-08-08-executable---readable.md

 ---
 {% include JB/setup %}

-_note: this is still a work in progress which I will update as time and interest permit._

 Today, I encountered an interesting exercise in the Utumno Wargame by [OverTheWire](http://overthewire.org).
 An executable ELF file is given to you that you must read the process address space of in order to find